-In this article, we’ll explore the advantages and disadvantages of a property manager to increase your real estate investing education so that you can make a wise decision.
+In this article, we’ll explore the advantages and disadvantages of a property management company to increase your real estate investing education so that you can make a wise financial decision.

-A residential property manager — or a property management service — oversees daily financial duties for a residential or commercial investment.
+A property management company oversees daily financial duties for a residential or commercial investment.

 They're like an on-site maintenance supervisor, except they manage the investment rather than repairs and upkeep.

-The primary job of a residential property manager is to keep buildings occupied, and is the point person for relations with current tenants.
+The primary job of a property management company is to keep buildings occupied, and is the point person for relations with current tenants.

 - oversee marketing and advertising efforts